 ‘Calling Dr. Blue* to the ER.
 Dr. Blue to the ER,’ a melodious voice singsongs on the high speakers.

-A doctor comes rushing, ‘Dr. Goldberg reporting for Blue.’
-He stops at the reception, taking the chart a nurse gives him.
+A doctor comes rushing.
+‘Dr. Goldberg reporting for Blue.’
+He stops at the reception and takes the chart a nurse gives him.

 * public address system code for “baffling case needing more doctors to take a look in the hope that one of them will know what to do”